CSCfi/csc-user-guide/docs/apps/bs.md

 ## Available

-*    bs version 1.0.0 is available in Puhti
+*    bs version 1.0.0 is available in Puhti-rhel7

 ## Usage
 First load the biokit module